emteknetnz/pig/README.md

 ## Summary

-Pig is a program to supplement Cow.
-It's used to help plan which modules in a cwp-recipe-kitchen-sink installation need to have new modules released.
-It also shows the prior versions used.
+Pig is a program to supplement Cow and does the following:
+- helps work out which modules need to have a new patch tag, minor tag, or stay on the existing tag
+- provides github compare urls which shows the diff for a patch tag and for a minor tag
+- shows the prior tag modules are on - meaning the tag used for the last release

 ## Usage